The National Glass Collectors Fair

 Image © Mark Hill Publishing Ltd www.markhill.net

-On Sunday 11 May 2014 the National Glass Fair will be hosting the launch of Skrdlovice & Beranek: Legends of Czech Glass by Robert Bevan-Jones & Jindrich Parik (General Editor: Mark Hill).
-Hardback copies of the book, limited to 1,000 numbered copies, will be published by Mark Hill Publishing Ltd in late April.
+On Sunday 11 May 2014 the National Glass Fair hosted the launch of Skrdlovice & Beranek: Legends of Czech Glass by Robert Bevan-Jones & Jindrich Parik (General Editor: Mark Hill).
+Hardback copies of the book, limited to 1,000 numbered copies, were published by Mark Hill Publishing Ltd in late April.

 Skrdlovice (pronounced ‘skerd-luv-itz’ah’) is possibly one of the 20th century’s greatest forgotten glass companies.
 For decades the company was hidden from the world behind the Iron Curtain and the major contribution it made to 20th century glass design is only now being uncovered and reappraised by design historians and collectors.